zowe/docs-site/docs/extend/extend-desktop/zlux-app-server.md

 ant deploy
 ```

-On the other hand, if you are running ZSS and the Zowe Application Server on the same host, _build.sh_ and _build.bat_ execute _deploy_ and therefore this task was accomplished in [step 4](#_4-build-application-plug-ins).
+On the other hand, if you are running ZSS and the Zowe Application Server on the same host, _build.sh_ and _build.bat_ execute _deploy_ and therefore this task was accomplished in [Step 4](#4-build-application-plug-ins).

 However, if you need to change the server configuration files or if you want to add more application plug-ins to be included at startup, you must update the deploy content to reflect this.
 Simply running `deploy.bat` or `deploy.sh` will accomplish this, but files such as `zluxserver.json` are only read at startup, so a reload of the Zowe Application Server and ZSS would be required.